Get the Job: How to Answer 14 Common Sales Interview Questions

 4. What do you do when a prospect says “no”?

 This type of question measures how well you can handle rejection.
-Sales managers want to know if you have the confidence to ask the prospect why they said “no.” They’re looking for a quality of persistence, someone who wants to see still if there’s an opportunity for a “yes.”
+Sales managers want to know if you can ask the prospect why they said “no.” They’re looking for a quality of persistence, someone who still wants to see if there’s an opportunity for a “yes.”
 If not, do you also know when to move on after a lost sale and close the next one?

 How To Answer

-Whenever a customer says “no”, I take that as “not yet” or “not right now.”
-I know the only way to keep customers happy is to learn from past mistakes.
-Then to focus on how I can make improvements in the future.
-Overall, I try to look at the situation objectively to uncover growth opportunities.
+Whenever a customer says “no,” I take that as “not yet” or “not right now.”
+I know learning from past mistakes is the only way to keep customers happy.
+Then, I will focus on how I can improve in the future.
+Overall, I try objectively looking at the situation to uncover growth opportunities.

 5. What does it take to close a sale?